Fredericksburg, VA

 How Virginia Law Addresses Uncooperative Parties

 Virginia law provides clear guidelines to assist judges when parties cannot reach agreement in family law cases.
-The court’s primary concern, particularly in cases involving children, is the child’s best interests as outlined in Virginia Code § 20-124.3.

 When one parent refuses to cooperate, the judge may evaluate factors such as: